-Our service child got 100% secure in reading, writing and maths.
+Our service child got 100% secure in reading, writing and maths at the end of KS2 in July 2022.

 Further information (optional)

 Use this space to provide any further information about your pupil premium strategy.
 For example, about your strategy planning, or other activity that you are implementing to support disadvantaged pupils, that is not dependent on pupil premium or recovery premium funding.